Fruit Pizza

 - Canned mandarin oranges drained

-What other kinds of fruit can you use?
+What other kinds of fruit can you use on fruit pizza?

-The best fruit for fruit pizza is low-water content fruit.
-Juicy watery fruit (like watermelon, for example) will make your pizza soggy so stick to fruit that’s not so watery.
+The best fruit for easy fruit pizza is low-water content fruit.
+Juicy watery fruit, like watermelon, for example, will make your pizza soggy.
+So stick to fruit that’s not so watery.

 Can you use sliced fruit instead of chopped?

 Sliced fruit does look pretty on the pizza but I find it makes it harder to slice into wedges.
-So, I recommend chopping or dicing larger pieces of fruit (like the strawberries and kiwi) – they will still look nice and your pizza will look nice even after you slice it.
-Small fruit like berries don’t need to be sliced.
+So, I recommend chopping or dicing larger pieces of fruit, like the strawberries and kiwi.
+They will still look nice and your pizza will look great even after you slice it.
+Small fruit, like berries, don’t need to be sliced.

 Can you use frozen fruit?

 I don’t recommend using frozen fruit for cookie pizza.
-First, it just doesn’t look as pretty once it’s thawed and, also, it has more moisture that can make your pizza soggy.
+It won’t look as pretty once it’s thawed and it also has more moisture that can make your pizza soggy.

 Products Needed